freeradical13/freeradical13.github.io/index.md

 Unlike animals, plants have a cell wall made of cellulose.

 Phototropism is the directional growth of plants towards light.

+#### Chloroplasts

+[Chloroplasts][] are the site of [photosynthesis][] which uses light energy, water, and CO<sub>2</sub> to synthesize organic compounds such as sugars.
+Like mitochondria, chloroplasts have two phospholipid bilayers.
+Within the inner membrane, in the fluid called the [stroma][], chloroplasts are further divided into sacs called [thylakoids][] which are arranged into stacks called [grana][] (a single stack being a granum).
+[Chlorophyll][] molecules in the thylakoid membranes absorb light and the [Calvin cycle][] uses that energy to synthesize organic compounds.

+Plants have leaves which include mesophyll cells that contain chloroplasts.
+CO<sub>2</sub> enters the leaf through pores called stomata (singular stoma).

+The basic formula for photosynthesis is: <code>6CO<sub>2</sub> + 12H<sub>2</sub>O + Light energy → C<sub>6</sub>H<sub>12</sub>O<sub>6</sub> + 6O<sub>2</sub> + 6H<sub>2</sub>O</code>

+The reaction is endergonic and light provides the needed energy.

+Steps of photosynthesis:

+1. Light reactions:
+    1. In the membrane of the thylakoid, substances that absorb certain wavelengths of light (photons) are called pigments, and unabsorbed wavelengths are reflected giving the mesophyll a color to observers (a black pigment means all wavelengths were absorbed; a white pigment means none were absorbed).
+Most chlorophyll pigments absorb everything except for green, giving plant leaves their green color to observers.
+The main pigments in chlrophyll are chlorophyll a (blue green pigment), chlorophyll b (olive green pigment), and carotenoids (yellow or orange pigment), which absorb different wavelengths.
+    1. Chlorophyll and proteins combine in the thylakoid membrane into photosystems.
+A photon strikes a chlorophyll molecule and this energy is passed through multiple chlorophyll molecules in the light-harvesting complex until reaching a pair of chlorophyll molecules in the reaction-center complex where the electron is delivered to an electron acceptor in a redox reaction.
+The two different kinds of photosystems are Photosystem II (or P680 for the 680nm red pigment at which absorption is best) and Photosystem I (or P700), named in order of discovery, although Photosystem II functions first in light reactions.
+    1. After the electron acceptor is reduced, an enzyme catalyzes the splitting of H<sub>2</sub>O inside the thylakoid, recharging the electrons in the pair of chlorophyll molecules that gave their electrons to the electron acceptor, the H<sup>+</sup> are released into the interior of the thylakoid space, and O bonds with another O and releases as O<sub>2</sub>.
+    1. The electron acceptor passes its electron through an electron transport chain to Photosystem I using Plastoquinone (Pq), a cytochrome complex, and the protein Plastgocyanin (Pc).
+This energy is used to pump H<sup>+</sup> into the stroma, creating a proton gradient which is used to make ATP through chemiosmosis.
+    1. The electrons continue to Photosystem I and excite its reaction-center complex chlorophyll pair to reduce its electron acceptor.
+Photosystem I also absorbs light to energize its chlorophyll electrons.
+    1. The electron acceptor passes its electron through an electron transport chain into the protein Ferredoxin (Fd).
+    1. The enzyme NADP<sup>+</sup> reductase catalyzes the transfer of electrons from Fd to NADP<sup>+</sup>, along with an H<sup>+</sup> from the stroma to create NADPH.
+1. Calvin cycle (or dark reactions or light-independent reactions, although the cycle needs the products of light reactions, so it occurs during the day):
+    1. CO<sub>2</sub> is brought into the stroma (carbon fixation).
+    1. NADPH reduces CO<sub>2</sub>

+make ATP and NADPH.
+The Calvin cycle in the stroma uses the ATP energy and oxidizing NADPH to convert CO<sub>2</sub> into sugar.

 ##### Vascular Plants